 Once seen only as a budget option, laminate countertops are slowly making a comeback as they are being constructed out of higher-quality, better-looking materials.
 Laminate countertops are made of particle boards, plastics, paper patterns, and resins.
 The products are melded together using heat and pressure to form a fairly thin board that is glued to a wood substrate to make the countertops.
 Laminate comes in a variety of colors and designs, some of which look like granite or marble.
 Laminate is affordable and easy to maintain, but it will not raise your home’s resale value.

+Customizable, modern, and surprisingly versatile, concrete countertops are becoming more popular in Lancaster kitchens.
 Not just for ultra-modern kitchens, concrete countertops can be made to look at home in just about any space.
 You can choose from many different colors, from the traditional gray to terra cotta, navy, black, brown, and more.
 There’s even the option of embedding pieces of glass or metal into the concrete for texture and to add interest.

 Because it is poured into molds, concrete countertops can be made in just about any shape and design to fit your kitchen perfectly.
 Concrete is durable, but it does require a fair amount of maintenance, needing to be resealed regularly.
 It’s also very heavy and may require that your floors and lower cabinets be shored up.